 This course is designed for students who have mastered the structural and thematic concepts presented in Spanish 2 Honors and who continue to be highly motivated to communicate in Spanish.
 Students are exposed to higher-order language structures and vocabulary through the textbook as well as through authentic resources such as news articles, excerpts from literature, video clips, film, audio files, and online resources.
 Through this exposure, students will strive to improve their reading, writing, listening, and speaking skills in Spanish.
 Students can expect to engage in short conversations in Spanish, work in partners and groups to do performance assessments, read and write higher-level stories and essays in order to progress to the next level of language proficiency.
 By the end of the year, the student should have stronger receptive and productive language skills.
 Through the study of Spanish, students will also gain cultural competence, learn to appreciate diverse perspectives, make connections to their lives and make connections to other disciplines.
 This course is increasingly taught in Spanish with English used for clarification.
 Students are expected to actively work toward the 90% target language use threshold.
+The target proficiency level for this course is Intermediate Low.

 This course is designed to strengthen the concepts learned in levels one and two, while adding new grammatical concepts and vocabulary.
 Students are exposed to increasingly more complex language structures and vocabulary through the textbook as well as authentic resources such as audio and video selections, short readings, blogs, infographics, etc. Through this exposure students are expected to increase their comfort level with their speaking, listening, reading, and writing skills.
 Students can expect to answer questions in class in the target language, complete reading activities, perform writing tasks, and complete other assignments that engage the use of the target language.
 The goal of this course is to increase the amount of Spanish used during instruction and for students to continue to advance in their proficiency level.
 Students are encouraged to take an active role in class and are required to do work outside of class in order to strengthen their knowledge and skills.
+The target proficiency level for this course is Novice High.